-11Named after a team of prominent mathematicians in Paris in the 1950-60s called 'Bourbaki'.
+$^{11}\mathrm{Named}$ after a team of prominent mathematicians in Paris in the 1950-60s called 'Bourbaki'.

-Having said, there is always a possibiltiy that your knowledge and skills are above the level of Math 105.
+Having said, there is always a possibility that your knowledge and skills are above the level of Math 105.
 In other words, you are (potentially) a "super-duper" student.
 As highlighted in my document "Rules, Policies and Protocols - Student Responsibility", if you feel you are "super-duper", please let me know asap.
-I will test your mathematical aptitude, and depending on my findings I will either recommend you to take a different, more advanced, course (such as Math 115-116 sequence), or
+I will test your mathematical aptitude, and depending on my findings I will either or

+• recommend you to take a different, more advanced, course,

-- o give you special assignments that will (hopefully) fulfill your intellectual appetite. - Finally, food for thought: A passage from Therese Huston's book, about one Harvard Physics professor Eric Mazur's experience.
+• give you special assignments that will (hopefully) fulfill your intellectual appetite.

+• Finally, food for thought: A passage from Therese Huston's book, about one Harvard Physics professor Eric Mazur's experience.\